juice-shop/pwning-juice-shop/introduction/architecture.md

 queries.

-The push notifications that are shown when a challenge was successfully hacked, are implemented via WebSocket protocol using socket.io which is the most prominent Javascript library in that space.
+The push notifications that are shown when a challenge was successfully hacked, are implemented via WebSocket protocol.
 The application also offers convenient user registration via OAuth 2.0 so users can sign in with their Google accounts.

 The following diagram shows the high-level communication paths between the client, server and data layers: